brucou/react-state-driven/README.md

   - if a component test fails, you then will have to decide whether it was the state machine which was wrongly specified or the other modules (preprocessor, command handler, effect handler) which are failing.
 You may quickly loose the productivity saving due to that uncertainty and the related investigation time
-- we use Qunit and `react-testing-library`.
+- we use QUnit and `react-testing-library`.
 However, because we used no special or esoteric feature of our testing framework, it is easy to use any framework of our choice, and suitable replacement for the browser.
 The reverse would not be true : relying on jest mocking and snapshotting features means being married to jest.